world-direct-cms/healthcheck/README.md

 - [Credits](#credits)

 ## What does it do?
-The TYPO3 extension **"healthcheck"** provides various outputs, each showing healthcheck informations for the current TYPO3 installation.
-To do so, the extension runs various probes.
-According to each single probe result (Success or Error) an overall Healthcheck result is generated.
+The TYPO3 extension **"healthcheck"** provides outputs, each showing healthcheck information for the current TYPO3 installation.
+The extension runs various probes which report back a status depending on success or error.
+This results in an overall Healthcheck result.
 The healthcheck output may be used by a variety of monitoring software like **PRTG**.

 <img src="Resources/Public/Images/documentation/healthcheck-screenshot.png" width="600" />